Rights and Responsibilities

 This organisation publishes the very useful Tenants Rights Manual as well as Tenants Fact Sheets, dealing with everything from how your Rental Bond should be managed to how to end your tenancy agreement.
 You can find out more information at the Tenants Union of NSW website.

-Redfern Legal Centre: The Share Housing Survival Guide
+The Share Housing Survival Guide (NSW - Redfern Legal Centre)

 This guide provides detailed information and advice about living in, and managing relationships within, shared housing.
 You can access this information online.